hbashton/VIIPER/docs/getting-started/installation.md

       - use the `ping` API endpoint to check for VIIPER presence and version
     - Connect to the existing VIIPER instance (if accessible)
     - Use a custom port via `--api.addr` flag to run a separate instance

+!!! info "Linux Permissions"
+    On Linux, attaching devices via USBIP requires root permissions.
+    You can run VIIPER with `sudo`, or configure appropriate udev rules to allow non-root users to attach devices.

 ### Pre-built Binaries